drestrepoj06/CGI-COP-WUR/README.md

 - [ ] 1d.
 Fix bug with having to refresh the button (should be fixed by completing 1c).
 (Xiaolu)
 - [x] 1e.
 Update severity field.
 (Jhon)
 - [x] 1f.
 Create a pop-up at the stopped train upon pressing the button/update incident information window.
 (Jhon)
-- [ ] 1g.
+- [x] 1g1.
 Fix bug with trains stopping at the border of the study area.
+(Thijs)
+- [ ] 1g2.
+Only allow trains within area to be stopped by the button.
 (Thijs)
 - [ ] 1h.
 Add more simulated ambulances.
 (Falco)
 ---